Most massage clinic owners get pay completely wrong. They either:

 Contractor vs. Employee: What’s the Difference?

 Aside from deciding how to pay your massage therapists, you’ll need to determine whether to classify them as independent contractors or employees.
 Each classification comes with its own legal and financial implications.
+If you’re planning your long-term business strategy, learn how to sell a massage business successfully when the time comes.

 1. Independent Contractors